Drug Evaluation Committee 2005-16 Participation in Clinical Trials of Subjects During Follow-up Period in Other Clinical Trials

 Question

-I would like to know how to deal with subjects who have participated in a clinical trial before and are in the follow-up period when the clinical trial starts.
+I would like to know how to deal with subjects who have participated in a clinical trial before and are in the follow-up period at the time of starting the trial.

-In my opinion, even though it is a follow-up period, it is the duration of the clinical trial, so I thought that the follow-up would be considered as withdrawal of consent, and no further information would be provided once the new consent was received.
+In my opinion, even though it is a follow-up period, it is the duration of the clinical trial, so I considered the follow-up period to be a withdrawal of consent, and I thought that I would not provide any further information once the new consent was received.

 However, I have heard that there are cases where two companies share the same subject's information when the follow-up period is for adverse events from a previously participated clinical trial and the next treatment has not been started, but only consent was given.
 (Monitoring was conducted during the same time period)